 The 1925 A.C.
 Company stereoview set is one of the more common later issues of stereoscopic cards.
 Stereoscopes (sometimes called stereoscopic cards or stereoviews) are cataloged as Q-Cards in the American Card Catalog and typically have two images printed on them.
 When looked at using a viewer, they appear as one three-dimensional image.

 This set, like most stereoscopic issues, includes primarily non-sports subjects.
-However, it also includes a pair of major sports cards.
+However, it also includes a few sports cards.

 1925 A.C.
 Company Stereoview Checklist